Profy8712/django-comments-spa/README.md

   - resource-limited environments

 ---
 ## 📊 Database Schema

-The database schema is provided in `docs/db_schema.sql` and can be opened in MySQL Workbench to review table structure and relationships.
+The database schema is provided in `docs/db_schema.sql`.

+The file can be opened in **MySQL Workbench** to review:
+- table structure
+- relationships
+- constraints

+Note: The project uses PostgreSQL, but MySQL Workbench is used as a universal schema viewer for review purposes.

 ## 👤 Author